clairic/user-management-app/README.md

 # 🎯 React User Management App

 ## 📋 Project Description
-A clean React application for managing users (add, view, delete) with modern UI design.
+A simple React application for managing users (add, view, delete) with modern UI design.
 Data is stored locally in the browser for the time being, Soon I will build the backend, where data will be stored in an SQL database.

 ## ✅ Current Features